Rupert Bruce-Mitford: Other matters

 Though Bruce-Mitford helped secure acquisitions throughout his 21 years as keeper, two of his most significant efforts came in 1958.
-That year, the museum purchased the Lycurgus Cup from Victor Rothschild, 3rd Baron Rothschild for £20,000.
+That year, the museum purchased the Lycurgus Cup from Victor Rothschild, 3rd Baron Rothschild, for £20,000.
 The museum also purchased Courtenay Adrian Ilbert's collection of clocks and watches.
 This, wrote Biddle, was "the greatest collection of horology in the world", and Bruce-Mitford's "greatest coup".
 After Ilbert died in 1956, his collection—some 210 clocks and 2,300 watches and watch movements—was set for auction at Christie's.
 Although the treasury declined a request for funds, Bruce-Mitford approached the Worshipful Company of Clockmakers, which was able to secure a donor to purchase the clocks for the museum.
-The company then again approached the treasury, the chancellor of which this time agreed to petition parliament for the funds.
-The collection was purchased for the museum, and Bruce-Mitford was made a liveryman of the company.
+The company then again approached the treasury, the head of which this time agreed to petition parliament for funds to purchase the remainder of the collection.
+The collection was purchased for the museum, and the company made Bruce-Mitford a liveryman.